40843245/Cloud-Computing/term.md

 ![image](https://user-images.githubusercontent.com/75050655/227113147-5a1f237d-b3f5-4c95-b9aa-203e879cb101.png)
 #### PS.65
 According to the article, CLASSIE is a role set based de-tection in order to defend HX-DoS attack.
+#### PS.66
+Reconstruct and Drop methods are used to decide which packet isaffected and should be dropped.
 ### Part 6